uvicmakerlab/LongNowOfUlysses/English507/IterationTwo/JacobsenIterationTwo.md

 At first I tried gluing the pages and the binding back together.
 It seemed to work okay for a while, although its bulging remnants were ruining the aesthetics, looking like some oozy skin shed by the Blob (see image: ["the Blob"](http://imageshack.us/photo/my-images/201/theblob.jpg/)).
 Even then, the glue eventually just wouldn't hold.
 So, I gave up the fight and resigned to begin again.

 I set out to find another cheap, used copy, but one that was sewn and bound (see image: ["sewn and bound"](http://imageshack.us/photo/my-images/14/sewnandbound.jpg/)).
-I luckily found a nice looking hardcover, Modern Library's 1934 edition, for only ten dollars (See image ["Modern Library](http://imageshack.us/photo/my-images/853/modernlibrary.jpg/) and ["ML2"](http://imageshack.us/photo/my-images/820/ml2ih.jpg/)).
+I luckily found a nice looking hardcover, Modern Library's 1934 edition, for only ten dollars (see image: ["Modern Library](http://imageshack.us/photo/my-images/853/modernlibrary.jpg/) and ["ML2"](http://imageshack.us/photo/my-images/820/ml2ih.jpg/)).

 Starting again has already allowed for some interesting surprises.
 Firstly, this particular edition is fairly different from all others I have seen.
 For example, the first chapter begins with "Buck Mulligan came from the stairhead..."
 Not stately!
 Not plump!
 Just Buck Mulligan (see image: ["Buck Mulligan"](http://imageshack.us/photo/my-images/259/buckmulligan.jpg/)).
 Secondly, all of my cuts appear in different places.
 Which, when you think about it, makes total sense.
 The typset and pagination and size of the book are all different, and words and spaces are of course in different places.
 So, the outcome will be changed entirely, which is interesting in itself.